-5. Questions from the Public
+5. Questions from the public

-To receive any questions from members of the public addressed to Member of the Executive in accordance with Council Procedure Rule 11.
+To receive any questions from members of the public addressed to Members of the Executive in accordance with Council Procedure Rule 11.
 There is up to 5 minutes for each question, one supplementary question may be asked arising from the original question.

-Questions must relate to any matter the Council has power or which affects the Borough, except no questions may be asked in relation to
+Questions must relate to any matter the Council has power or which affects the District except no questions may be asked on

-- a) A specific planning or licensing application - b) A specific staffing appointment or appeal, or Standards determination
+A specific planning or licensing application A specific staffing appointment or appeal or Standards determination

-Public question time will last up to 30 minutes; questions will be taken in the order of receipt.
-The deadline for submission of questions is Thursday 21 May 2020 at 12 noon.
-Questions to be submitted to democratic.services@adurworthing.gov.uk
+Public question time will last up to 30 minute; questions will be taken in order of receipt.
+The deadline for submissions is Tuesday 19 May at 12 noon.

+Questions to be submitted to democratic.services@adur-worthing.gov.uk